juliotux/astropop/ROADMAP.rst

 Image Processing
 ================
-    [ ] Study the use of ccdproc or builtin functions [ ] Base image container: astropy.nddata.ccddata
+    [-] Study the use of ccdproc or builtin functions [ ] Base image container: astropy.nddata.ccddata
-    [ ] Refactor the image processing to use Astropy's cdproc (if above) [ ] Wrap cdproc to use better logging
+    [ ] Refactor the image processing to use Astropy's cddproc (if above) [ ] Wrap cdproc to use better logging
         [ ] Refactor IO, instrument specific
         [ ] Refactor processing, registering and combining